 Enriching Lives Through Inspirational Productions

-At its founding, Wichita Grand Opera became the first professional opera company in the state of Kansas.
-From our home at the Century II Performing Arts Center in downtown Wichita, we create inspirational productions of great works of art to enrich our community.
-We strive to develop artists, programming, and activities to carry the artistic vitality of opera forward into the 21st century.
+At its founding, Wichita Grand Opera became the largest professional opera company in the state of Kansas.
+From our home at the Wichita Center for Performing Arts Theater (WCPA), we create inspirational productions of great works of art to enrich our community.
+We strive to develop artists, programming, and activities to reinvigorate opera in the 21st century.

-To produce opera and opera education programs at the highest artistic level to enrich the cultural lives of Kansans
+To produce opera and opera education programs at the highest of artistic level in order to enrich the cultural lives of Kansans

 - Engaging superb artists to create and perform in fully-staged operas and gala concerts

-- Continuing to enhance our talented, professional orchestra and chorus of locally-based musicians and singers to be the backbone of Wichita Grand Opera productions
+- Enhance our professional orchestra and chorus of locally-based musicians and to be the foundation of Wichita Grand Opera productions

-- Providing performance and professional development opportunities for Kansas and regionally-based opera singers
+- Providing performance and professional development opportunities for Kansans and other regionally-based opera singers

-- Offering educational and outreach experiences to students and communities throughout the region
+- Offering educational and outreach experience to students and communities throughout the region

 November 15, 2000

 Founding and incorporation of Wichita Grand Opera.
-Margaret Ann Pent becomes the company’s Founding Artistic Director and Parvan Bakardiev becomes the company’s Founding President & CEO.
+Margaret Ann Pent becomes the company’s Founding Artistic Director.

 April 6, 2002